 An old tower

 This tower is the only vestige of the old house belonging to knights of Saint-John of Jerusalem.
-The other buildings were destroyed in 1898...
-It has 4 floors, but in the past we had more.
-They restored it a lot, and razed houses which were massed since ages, when they laid out the place Pie in 1861.
+Other buildings were destroyed in 1898...
+It has 4 floors.

-Our story began when bishop from Notre-Dame-des-Doms allowed Garsias de Liza, great master of the Order, to raise a church, a cemetery and a house inside the city walls.
+Our story began when bishop from Notre-Dame-des-Doms allowed Garsias de Liza, great master of the Templar, to raise a church, a cemetery and a house inside the city walls.

 Then in 1379, Knights moved in the house named Saint-Jean-de-Rhodes, who also belonged to the Templars.
-Knights were gone, so the Apostolic Seat decided to give the place to cardinal Pierre Corsisi.
+The Apostolic Seat decided to give the place to cardinal Pierre Corsisi.
 And when popes left Avignon, the Knight house was abandoned...

-Then, the old house was sold during the Revolution, then transformed into barracks between 1793 and 1833.
-Nowadays, a plaque tells about this long past: La tour a été restaurée.
+The old house was sold during the Revolution, then transformed into barracks between 1793 and 1833.
+Nowadays, a plaque on the tower's wall says about this long past: La tour a été restaurée.
 La place du marché agrandie.
 Napoléon III étant empereur, Mathias Debelay archevêque, Adolphe Durand Saint-Amand préfet, Paul Pamard députe-maire, Edouard Perrot, Jean-Baptiste Clerc, Eugène Bastide, Jean-Baptiste Madon adjoints au maire.
 MDCCCLXI

 Which means: "The tower was restored, the market square was extended.
-With emperor Napoléon III, Mathias Debelay archbishop, Adolphe Durand Saint-Amand prefect, Paul Pamard deputy-mayor, Edouard Perrot, Jean-Baptiste Clerc, Eugène Bastide, Jean-Baptiste Madon, mayor".
+Emperor Napoleon III, Mathias Debelay archbishop, Adolphe Durand Saint-Amand prefect, Paul Pamard deputy-mayor, Edouard Perrot, Jean-Baptiste Clerc, Eugène Bastide, Jean-Baptiste Madon, mayor".